-- Repairs and Maintenance budget is currently 6.2% of the total Operating Expenditure Budget.
-The City is striving towards a 10% repairs and maintenance of its total operating budget owing to the aging of the City's infrastructure and historic deferred maintenance - □ Bulk Purchases have increased from 2017/18 financial year as a result of annual increase.
-The amount has also increased over the 2018/19 to 2020/21 period escalating from R1.7 billion to R1.9 billion.
+- □ Repairs and Maintenance budget is currently 7.6% of the total Operating Expenditure Budget.
+The City is striving towards a 10% repairs and maintenance of its total operating budget owing to the aging of the City's infrastructure and historic deferred maintenance.
+As a result, the City has budgeted an annual increase that is above the projected CPI in the MTREF (10%). - Bulk Purchases have increased from 2017/18 financial year as a result of annual increase.
+The amount has also increased over the 2018/19 to 2020/21 period escalating from R1.70 billion to R1.97 billion.
 The increases from 2018/19 to 2020/21 can be attributed to the increase in the cost of bulk electricity from Eskom and water from Amatola Water.
-The annual price increases have been factored into the budget appropriations and directly inform the revenue provisions. - □ The Employee Related Costs depicts an increase from R1.73 billion in the 2017/18 financial year to R1.94 billion in the 2018/19 financial year.
+The annual price increases have been factored into the budget appropriations and directly inform the revenue provisions. - □ The Employee Related Costs depicts an increase from R1.73 billion in the 2017/18 financial year to R1.97 billion in the 2018/19 financial year.
 The budget allocation to fund unfunded posts has been put on hold up until the City's revenue base can reflect improvement. - □ Employee Related Costs and Bulk Purchases are the main cost drivers within the municipality.

 The institution has attempted to identify operational efficiencies in other expenditure items by undertaking a line by line analysis to determine where budgeted expenditure can be reduced. - Ongoing operational gains and efficiencies are continuously identified to lessen the impact of wage and bulk tariff increases in future year.